 The Office of the DPP is an inclusive and progressive employer that is responsive to the needs and preferences of its workforce through its employment policies and practices.
 As an employer, we want to attract and retain good people.
 This means taking care of our employees.
 A rewarding and challenging career is just one of a number of benefits you'll enjoy if you join our Office.
-We have a number of flexible and family friendly working policies including opportunities for blended working.
+We have a number of flexible and family friendly working policies including Worksharing, Shorter Working Year, Remote Working (operated on a 'blended' basis), etc.